My Gilty Pleasure: Gold Painted Flower Pots

 These plastic pots that cost nothing would normally get tossed in the recycling bin after the plants made their way into the garden.
-With a coat of gold paint, these pots look 24-karat beautiful!
+However, with a coat of gold paint, these pots look 24-karat beautiful!
 And the shine.
 Oh, the shine.
-Using these plastic pots gives the pots that mirror-like shine that makes them look top-shelf.
+Using these plastic pots gives them that mirror-like shine that makes them look top-shelf.

 Ready to make your own?